Mila Holloway

-Mila Holloway (born May 23, 2006) is a Canadian-American college basketball player for the Michigan Wolverines of the Big Ten Conference.
+Mila Holloway (born May 23, 2006) is an American-Canadian college basketball player for the Michigan Wolverines of the Big Ten Conference.

 Early life and high school career

-Holloway attended Julius L. Chambers High School in Charlotte, North Carolina during her sophomore year and averaged 13.6 points, 3.4 steals, 2.6 rebounds and 2.4 assists per game, and helped lead the Cougars to their third consecutive state title.
+Holloway first attended Julius L. Chambers High School in Charlotte, North Carolina.
+During her sophomore year, she averaged 13.6 points, 3.4 steals, 2.6 rebounds and 2.4 assists per game, helping lead the Cougars to their third consecutive state championship.
 She then attended Legacy Early College in Greenville, South Carolina.
-During her junior year she averaged 11.3 points, 6.1 rebounds, 3.9 assists and 2.5 steals per game.
-During her senior year she averaged 16.0 points, 4.6 rebounds and 3.0 assists per game.

-On November 8, 2023, she signed her National Letter of Intent (NLI) to play college basketball at the University of Michigan.
+During her junior year, she averaged 11.3 points, 6.1 rebounds, 3.9 assists and 2.5 steals per game.
+As a senior, she averaged 16.0 points, 4.6 rebounds and 3.0 assists per game.
+On November 8, 2023, Holloway signed her National Letter of Intent to play college basketball at the University of Michigan.

 College career

 Freshman season

 On November 4, 2024, Holloway made her collegiate debut for Michigan and recorded two points, four rebounds and four assists in 32 minutes, in a 62–68 loss to AP No. 1 South Carolina.
 On November 14, 2024, in a game against Central Michigan, she recorded a career-high 21 points, along with two rebounds, eight assists and five steals.
 On November 17, 2024, in a game against Oakland, she recorded her second consecutive double-figure scoring game with 16 points, three rebounds, two assists and a steal.
 She was subsequently named the Big Ten Freshman of the Week for the week ending November 18, 2024.
 On January 11, 2025, in a game against Purdue, she scored a career-high tying 21 points, along with three rebounds, three assists and four steals.

 During her freshman season she started all 34 games, and averaged 9.8 points, 3.1 rebounds and 4.4 assists in 29 minutes per game.
 She scored in double figures in 13 games and was named an All-Big Ten honorable mention by the media.
 She recorded three 20-point games and 14 games with at least five assists.
 She set the Michigan freshman record for assists in a season with 148, surpassing the previous record of 147 set by Vonnie Thompson in 1987.